 - Uses light to repigment the skin.

-- Patient may sit in a light box or receive excimer laser treatments.
+- The patient may sit in a lightbox or receive excimer laser treatments.

 - Light box used to treat widespread vitiligo; laser used to treat small area.

 - Works best on the face; least effective on hands and feet.